slackapi/deno-slack-api/docs/triggers/trigger-basics.md

 ## Creating Triggers

 Triggers can be created in one of two ways, either dynamically in your application at runtime, or through the Slack CLI.
-More details on Trigger creation can be found in the [API documentation](https://api.dev.slack.com/future/triggers#create).
+More details on Trigger creation can be found in the [API documentation][triggers-create].

 ### Creating Triggers Generic Inputs

 Triggers can be created or updated at runtime with an optional `WorkflowDefinition` as a generic input which utilizes the `WorkflowDefinition` object defined in the manifest to help specify what `inputs` a Trigger will require.
-Additional details can be found [here](trigger-generic-inputs.md).
+Additional details can be found [here][generic-inputs].

 ### Creating Triggers using the Slack CLI